 Grapefruit Essential Oil Profile

-Floracopeia’s pale yellow grapefruit oil is expeller pressed from certified organic fruit in South Africa.
+Floracopeia’s pale yellow grapefruit oil is expeller pressed from red grapefruit in Italy.

 Aromatic Profile and Blending of Grapefruit Essential Oil